 “Michael Gerber dispels the myths surrounding starting your own business and shows how commonplace assumptions can get in the way of running a business.
 He walks you through the steps in the life of a business from entrepreneurial infancy, through adolescent growing pains, to the mature entrepreneurial perspective, the guiding light of all businesses that succeed.”

 While franchising’s prevalence in the U.S. economy indicates that franchisees can succeed, hundreds of franchisees fail each year.
 The most frequent causes: lack of funds, poor people skills, reluctance to follow the formula, a mismatch between franchisee and the business, and poor management.
 Often, it’s the small stuff that separates winners from losers.

-IDEMA, Ideate > Discover > Execute > Maintain > Audit, is a problem solving structure that helps organize business.
+IDEMA, Ideate > Discover > Execute > Maintain > Audit, is a problem-solving structure that helps organize a business.
 It guides the creation process for making a living blueprint for your project, department, or company.
 Every idea has a place, where does it now belong?

 Financial models are the track to run on to measure each operating component of your franchise company.
 It has taken years to develop customized franchisor financial reports.
 These are the most important executive tools to start your franchise company, and yet they do not exist in the open market.

 “When considering finance options for a franchise opportunity, the best strategy is to take a personal inventory of your resources first, before deciding on one path or another.
 There are many creative options and strategies to utilize.”

 On its face, opening a franchise may seem like a simple way to run your own business.
 But beware, rarely is business simple and in the franchise world, the business is never really yours.